stormpath/stormpath.js/CONTRIBUTING.md

 ### Building

-You can build the project by running:
+You can build this library by running:

 ````bash
 grunt build
 ````

-The output of the task is placed in the `dist/` folder
+The output of the task is placed in the `tmp/` folder.
+The output is a [Browserified](http://browserify.org) CommonJS bundle.
+If you are developing a project which will depend on your development version of this library you should depend on the output in this tmp directory

 ### Testing